 c.
 New York, New York Hotel has the Manhattan Express Big Apple Roller Coaster, which goes outside and has a few loop-de-loops.
 You can also ride the coaster with a virtual reality headset on, which totally changes the experience.
 In the simulation, a space ship was dragging me in the sky through all of the Vegas landmarks.
 It is wilder than it looks.
 The first time I rode it, 2 university-age young men threw up when the ride ended.
 I am glad they waited until the end because I was sitting behind them and it could have gotten messy.

-If you are on a longer trip and you have kids (or if you are a kid at heard), Wet ‘n’ Wild Waterpark, which is 30 minutes from the Strip, is a nice activity on a hot day.
+20. If you are on a longer trip and you have kids (or if you are a kid at heart), Wet ‘n’ Wild Waterpark, which is 30 minutes from the Strip, is a nice activity on a hot day.
 You’ll find many waterslides and activities to satisfy all tastes.

 Many of the suggestions above are definitely not family friendly.